Tripadvisor turns off reviews for Russia, Ukraine attractions

 The website said that the feature would be reinstated soon and apologised to travellers wishing to leave feedback.

-The Moscow Kremlin and St Petersburg Hermitage are among some of the Unesco-listed attractions which have had their comments targeted.
+The Moscow Kremlin and St Petersburg Hermitage are among the Unesco-listed attractions which had their comments targeted.

 Tripadvisor recently celebrated the milestone of passing 1 billion reviews in February, as the world's largest travel reviews network for restaurants and hotels, with a large user base in Russia.